-Absentee Ballot Application, August 1, 2019 Metropolitan General Election
+Absentee Ballot Application, Metropolitan General Runoff Election

 Absentee Ballots must be received BY MAIL at the Election Commission office (P.O.
 Box 650 Nashville, TN 37202-0650) by Election Day in order to be counted.